 25. What’s something you don’t want us to know?

 Ouch.
 Yes, you need to go there and make the candidate uncomfortable.
 It’s not that you want to learn some secret or catch them in an unethical act.
 Less important than the content of their answer is the way they deal with the question.
 You’ll get a better picture of the person instead of the persona they’re presenting.
 It also shows their communication skills while under pressure.
 It might seem cruel, but it’ll help you get to the heart of the person that you’re going to trust with the management of your project.

-One you’ve gotten through the project manager interview process and a job offer has been made, then it’s up to you to provide them with the best tools to manage the project.
-ProjectManager.com is a cloud-based project management software with real-time dashboards, online Gantt charts and a collaborative platform for your team.
+Once you’ve gotten through the project manager interview process and a job offer has been made, then it’s up to you to provide them with the best tools to manage the project.
+ProjectManager is online project management software with real-time dashboards, online Gantt charts and a collaborative platform for your team.
 There’s no question, this is what your project manager will want.
 Try our award-winning software for free with this 30-day trial.